 My parents supported me when I attended two of the top universities in the country, and cheered me on when I landed coveted paid internships that provided real-life experiences.

-Confidence turned into doubt and insecurity
+Confidence turned into confusion

 Soon after I entered my profession I was surprised to discover I was being referred to as a hyphenate: a woman-filmmaker, and my drive to dream big in my career chipping away.
 I couldn’t believe I wasn’t being seen for my professional skill-sets, but for being a woman who was trying to play with the big boys.
 I was in shock.